proxmox/proxmox-datacenter-manager/docs/sdn-integration.rst

 The EVPN integration respects the ‘Route Target Import’ field of an EVPN zone and assumes any Zones / Vnets with that Route Target are imported as well.

-Defintions
+Definitions
 ^^^^^^^^^^

 Currently, the SDN stack in Proxmox VE uses the terms Zones and VNets, which are specific to the Proxmox VE stack.
-The following defintions try to make the relationship of those entities to the more commonly used definitions in RFC 7432 and RFC 9136 clearer:
+The following definitions try to make the relationship of those entities to the more commonly used definitions in RFC 7432 and RFC 9136 clearer:

 A EVPN zone represents a routing table instance (identified by its ASN:VNI tag).
 This is also known